If you see illegal dumping, call 911 then call Citizen Service Bureau at 314-622-4800.

 You may also contact the Citizens Service Bureau here.

-The Refuse Division provides 26 BULK recycling centers to serve you throughout the City of St. Louis.
-The Refuse Division also offers educational programs to schools, camps andyouth groups in the City, and they can also help you set up a paper-recyclingprogram.
-For more information on the recycling sites or the Refuse Division's educational programs, call the Recycling Manager at 353-8877.
+The Refuse Division provides recycling drop-off locations throughout the City of St. Louis for residents who lack recycling facilities at their resident.
+The Refuse Division also offers educational programs and can help you set up a paper-recycling program.
+For more information on recycling in St. Louis City, visit St. Louis City Recycles.

-The City's largest recycling drop-off site is the Operation Brightside recycling center located at 1660 S. Kingshighway.
-Their hours of operation are 9:00 a.m. - 5:00 p.m., Monday - Saturday.
-For more information about the recycling center, or any other Operation Brightsideprogram, call the Brightside office at 781-4556.
+The City's largest recycling drop-off site is the Operation Brightside Recycling Center open 9:00 a.m. - 5:00 p.m., Monday - Saturday at 1660 S. Kingshighway.
+For more info about the recycling center or any other Operation Brightside program, call the Brightside office at 781-4556.

 Alley Dumpster Recycling